Optimizing Ollama VRAM Settings for Using Local LLM on macOS (Fine-tuning: 2)

 Ollama, I’m sorry (you can skip this)

 I thought Ollama’s server processing was malfunctioning because LLM ran quickly when running on CLI but became slow when used through API.
-However, after trying an advice “Try setting context size to 4096” from an issue discussion about Windows + GPU, I found that it actually solved the problem.
+However, after trying an advice “Try setting context length to 4096” from an issue discussion about Windows + GPU, I found that it actually solved the problem.

 Ollama, I’m sorry for doubting you!